squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Create Windows Security Settings/README.md

 ## Objectives

-1.2 Given a scneario, use the appropriate Microsoft command-line tool 2.1 Summarize various security measures and their purposes 2.5 Given a scenario, manage and configure basic security settings in the Microsoft Windows Operation System (OS)
+1.2 Given a scenario, use the appropriate Microsoft command-line tool 2.1 Summarize various security measures and their purposes 2.5 Given a scenario, manage and configure basic security settings in the Microsoft Windows Operation System (OS)